STIs are infections which are spread from person to person during sex – including oral sex and anal sex.

 If you think you might have an STI, get it checked out as soon as possible.

-You can see your family doctor or visit an Umbrella service provider in your area to find out exactly what you have and how you can treat it.
+You can see your family doctor or contact an Umbrella clinic in your area to find out exactly what you have and how you can treat it.

 If you’re aged 16 or over and live in Birmingham or Solihull, you can order a free STI self-sampling kit.
 You can have a kit delivered to your home or another address, or collect one from a pharmacy or clinic.
 Follow the simple instructions in your kit to take some samples, then return your kit in the pre-paid package.
 We will then text or call you with your results.